Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 So, I encourage you to [download the app](https://play.google.com/store/apps/details?id=com.velocitylapse.velocitylapse) and go outside to capture a time lapse yourself. :)

-### The starry night sky timelapse video gets popular
+### The starry night sky timelapse video gets popular on Youtube

-Speaking of enjoying creation, it seemed that people enjoyed the starscape time lapse I posted on the Velocity Lapse YouTube channel.
+Speaking of enjoying creation, it seemed that people enjoyed the starscape time lapse on the Velocity Lapse YouTube channel.
 The video received 1K views and 11 likes in the first week, **4.7K views and 46 likes in the first 3 weeks**, and has 6K views and 56 likes as of this writing.

-> Later update: The video now has **over 82K views**, which is kind of crazy for a 30 second video.
+> Later update: The video now has **over 83K views**, which is kind of crazy (to me) for a 30 second video.

 {{< figure src="/posts/journey-behind-velocity-lapse-2/starry-night-sky-analytics-10-2022.jpg" alt="Starry night sky timelapse video analytics" caption="A glance at the stats for the starry night sky time lapse video on Youtube as of 10/26/22" >}}

-Needless to say, this was way, far better than any other video I posted on any channel.
+Needless to say, this was way, far better than any other video I posted.

 Granted, it was a short video, but it was interesting and new to me especially since other videos on the Velocity Lapse channel had fewer than 100 views (as of this writing).

 {{< youtube id="BxRHqPGGO_g" class="youtube-player" >}}

-The app downloads tripled and some feedback as well as support queries came my way during this time.
-I assume is due to the video receiving so much attention.
+The downloads on Google Play tripled and some feedback and support queries came my way during this time.
+I assume due to the video receiving so much attention.

-Oddly enough, this happened while I was away on vacation for 3 weeks.
-Go figure. ;)
+Oddly enough, this happened while I was away on vacation.
+Go figure.

 ### The journey continues